 Paul Bryers is a novelist, screenwriter and filmmaker based in London, England, whose novels have been published by Bloomsbury, Hachette, Doubleday, Bertelsmann, Farrar Straus & Giroux, Atlantic Monthly Press and McBooks Press.

 Writing as Seth Hunter, he is the author of a series of historical novels set at the time of the French Revolution and the Napoleonic Wars featuring Nathan Peake, who combines the roles of naval officer, secret agent and diplomat.
 The first in the series The Time of Terror was a #1 Kindle bestseller in the US in 2017.
 It was followed by seven others, the most recent being Trafalgar: The Fog of War which was published by McBooks Press in the US in November, 2022, and in the UK in January, 2023.

 His latest novel The Vatican Candidate is a murder mystery and political thriller that moves from Hitler’s bunker in the last week of WW2 to modern America, Germany and Italy.
-It will be published by McBooks Press in the US in April, 2023, and in the UK in June the same year.
+Published by McBooks Press in the US in April, 2023, and in the UK in June, 2023.

 He has also written a series of novels for children and young adults under the generic title The Mysteries of the Septagram (Hodder Children’s Books), the first of which, Kobal was longlisted for the Waterstone’s Children’s Book of the Year Award, while Spooked: The Haunting of Kit Connelly was shortlisted for the Phoenix Award.

 Film and Television